-That’s why it is important to have a skilled and seasoned spousal support lawyer as they will play a huge role in the final outcome.
+That’s why it is important to have a skilled and seasoned alimony lawyer in The Woodlands they will play a huge role in the final outcome.
 They will provide advice on how to avoid spousal payment and negotiate with the jury on your behalf.

 How Much Alimony Will I Have to Pay in Texas?

 The state of Texas is different in that, unlike other jurisdictions, the law limits the amount of alimony a court can order.
 Spousal support amounts cannot be more than 20% of the individual’s average monthly gross income or more than $5000, whichever is less.

 The judge usually orders periodic payments (often monthly) for alimony.
 They may also issue an income withholding order.
 This directs the paying party’s employer to deduct alimony payments from their paycheck and forward them to the appropriate court agency.